 - Degree outcomes

-Should issues within a programme, subject area, Department, or College/School be identified, Academic Quality Services will discuss this with the College/School Director of Learning and Teaching.
+Should issues within a programme, subject area, Department, or Faculty/School be identified, Academic Quality Services will discuss this with the Faculty/School Director of Learning and Teaching.
 The final decision on whether to conduct an Enhanced Quality Review will rest with Learning, Teaching and Quality Committee.

 Academic Quality Services will then work with the subject area concerned to ensure that they are fully informed of the plans, and will offer support throughout the process.